-Dr Jenny Murray
+Dr Jenny Murray, Clinical Director

 Jenny is the founder and clinical director of Berkshire Psychology.
 She is a Health and Care Professions Council registered psychologist.
 Since qualifying as a clinical psychologist in 2009 Jenny has worked in various NHS specialist CAMHS (Child and Adolescent Mental Health) services, providing assessments and interventions for young people with a range of complex needs whose behaviours present a risk to themselves and/or others.